 Why You Want to Track Your Withdrawal Rate

 When in retirement, it is important to track your withdrawal rate each year and compare it to a plan that shows what it should be in order for your money to last throughout retirement.

 If your withdrawal rate is consistently above what you planned for and you still have a long life expectancy, you could run out of money.
 Tracking this metric is like going in for a physical.
-It is a way to check in and make sure your spending is at a healthy sustainable when compared to your portfolio size.
+It is a way to check in and make sure your spending is at a healthy, sustainable rate when compared to your portfolio size.

 One way to make sure you don't withdraw too much is to set up a systematic withdrawal plan that direct deposits a set amount of money from your investments into your checking account.
-This serves as a "paycheck" and if you only spend what is deposited it can keep you from dipping in and spending extra money that was really earmarked for the future - not for the current year.
+This serves as a "paycheck" and if you only spend what is deposited it can keep you from dipping in and spending extra money that was earmarked for the future and not for the current year.

 Another successful approach is something called a time-segmented withdrawal approach where investments are made to match the time frame of when you will need them.
-For example a CD may mature each year to meet your spending needs for that year.
+For example, a CD may mature each year to meet your spending needs for that year.

 When withdrawing in retirement, the most important thing is to plan and then measure against that plan.
 Having and following a plan is the single most important thing you can do to make sure you have enough funds for all your retirement years.